What is Oogenesis? Definition, Stages, Process

 Pre-Ovulatory Stage

 Once the meiosis-I process is completed, this stage begins, which starts the production of two unequal haploid cells, that are located in the follicle.
 Now in the two cells, only one receives the lesser cytoplasm, while the other takes part in ovum formation.
-And thus the cell with a polar body multiplies into two, while the other arrests the secondary cell in the meiosis-2 phase.
+Thus the cell with a polar body multiplies into two, while the other arrests the secondary cell in the meiosis-2 phase.

 Ovulation

 From the above sections, as you can guess, the development of oocytes occurs in the ovaries.
 Now with the start of the menstrual cycle, the number of follicle cells in the ovaries increases rapidly, and at the same time, the size of the primary oocyte also increases.
-And after this, the follicles attain maturity, which is observed by the conversion of the primary oocyte into a secondary oocyte.
+After this, the follicles attain maturity, which is observed by the conversion of the primary oocyte into a secondary oocyte.
 Thus, the follicle breaks, and releases the secondary oocyte from the fallopian tube, this process is called ovulation.

 Fertilization